mj221/yield-aggregator/README.md

 # Yield Aggregator
-A yield aggregator that compares the APY between COMPOUND and AAVE protocol.
+A WIP yield aggregator that compares the APY between COMPOUND and AAVE protocol.
 Funds are deposited to the one with better interest rates.

 Currently being developed on a forked ETH blockchain using ganache-cli.